flofriday/constant-eval-kotlin-plugin/README.md

 Instead, I decided on every testcase containing two programs, once with some constants to evaluate and once where I evaluated them by hand.
 The first program will be compiled with my plugin enabled while the second uses the default compiler.
-Since the plugin should produce the same IR as the program which I evaluated by hand I can simply compare both compiler outputs.
+Since the plugin should produce the same IR as the program which I evaluated by hand I can simply compare the IR Dump of both programs.

 ![Testing Pipeline](testing-pipeline.png)

 With this strategy we not only know that it the constant evaluation ran but also that it produced what we expected.
 We therefore don't even need to execute the compiled programs.
-The only drawback is that if the comparison isn't successfully the test output can be quite verbose and hard to read.
+The only drawback is that if the comparison isn't successfully, reading the output of large programs can be difficult.